 - Poor Performance:

-- Relocation: Move the extender closer to your main router.
+- Relocation: Move the extender closer to your main router to improve signal reception.

 - Interference: Check for interference from other electronics (microwaves, cordless phones) and move the extender away from them.